Can an ENT Help with Difficulty Swallowing?

 Difficulty swallowing can impact overall health and wellness, so seeing an ENT specialist as early as possible is important.

 There are various tests that ENT specialists use to identify and diagnose swallowing disorders.
-In addition to running these tests, ENT specialists may work with other healthcare experts – neurologist, gastroenterologist, speech-language pathologist etc. – to comprehensively assess and treat the root of the issue.
+In addition to running these tests, ENT specialists may work with other healthcare experts – neurologist, gastroenterologist, speech-language pathologist etc. – to comprehensively assess, diagnosis and treat the root of the issue.
+It is important to consult a throat doctor (ENT specialist) for diagnosing and treating swallowing disorders.

 • FEES (flexible endoscopic evaluation of swallowing) involves inserting a small tube – known as a laryngoscope- through your nose to assess the throat.
 The specialist may ask you to consume food or liquids with the scope in place so they can observe the swallowing process.
 This allows them to get a thorough look at the back of the tongue, throat, and voice box.